This country-specific Q&A provides an overview to tax laws and regulations that may occur in Switzerland.

 - Geneva: 46.00%

-In addition, there are various filing status for individuals that permit to graduate the rates.
+In addition, there are various filing status choices for individuals that allow to reduce the rates.
 Generally speaking, the level of tax deduction is quite the same in all cantons.

-Employment income is subject to Swiss social security contributions levied at the rate of approximately 15% (where basically 50% of which is withheld from the person’s salary and the other 50% is borne by the employer), but please note that the rate of social contributions may vary from a canton to another.
+Employment income is subject to social security contributions levied at the rate of approximately 15% (50% of which is withheld from the person’s salary, and the other 50% is borne by the employer), but please note that the rate of social contributions may vary from one canton to another.

 c.
 VAT (or other indirect tax)

 Proceeds of sales and services conducted in Switzerland are subject to VAT at the standard rate of 8%.
-Goods for basic needs are subject to VAT at the rate of 2.5%.
-These rates include a temporary increase that went into effect on 1 January 2011 and will remain applicable until 31 December 2017.
-On 1 January 2018, if no extension or change is enacted, the rates should decrease from 8% to 7.6%, and from 2.5% to 2.4%.
-Services in connection with the provision of lodging are subject to VAT at the rate of 3.8% (limited until 31 December 2017).
+Basic commodities are subject to VAT at the rate of 2.5%.
+Lodging services are subject to VAT at the rate of 3.8%.

 d.
 Taxation of savings income and royalties